zmaril/OgreDocs/README.md

 ***

-### hasNot
+### has-not

 Allows an element if it does not have a particular property.
 Utilizes several options for comparisons on through `T`:

 * T.gt - greater than
 * T.gte - greater than or equal to
 * T.eq - equal to
 * T.neq - not equal to